 Sounds interesting?
 Join us as we look deeper into the Password Protected Categories from Barn2 Media.

 What Are Some Reasons to Password Protect Categories on WordPress?

 Because Password Protected Categories lets you restrict categories for any custom post type used on your site, you have a ton of flexibility in how you use it.

-Pretty much every plugin that creates a new type of content for your WordPress site is doing it using custom post types, which means…you can essentially restrict anything that uses categories.
+Almost every plugin that creates a new type of content for your WordPress site uses custom post types, which means you can restrict anything that uses categories.

 Here are some nifty ways in which you can use Password Protected Categories:

 - Categories of blog posts – OK, this is the most obvious one.
 But there are plenty of reasons you might want to do this.

 - Portfolio categories – Maybe you don’t want to make your full portfolio public.
 With this method, you can give potential clients a password to access a specific category of hidden items.
 Or, you could even hide your entire portfolio from the public.

 - Event categories – You can restrict whole categories of events from various popular plugins like Events Calendar Pro, Events Manager, Event Espresso, and any other plugin that uses hierarchical categories for events.

 - Easy Digital Downloads categories – Need to make some categories of products private?
 No problem!